SHHQ13579/Stockitv6/replit.md

 ✓ Prevents zoom on iOS with proper font sizing for inputs

 ## Changelog
-- June 19, 2025.
-Initial setup and major enhancements
+- June 19, 2025: Initial setup and major enhancements
+- June 19, 2025: Fixed undo functionality to work correctly with Enter key navigation

 ## User Preferences